Jean-Francois-C/SAP-Security-Audit/README.md

 ### 07. SAP User and Access Privilege Management

 <i/> Restrict access to the tables containing the local SAP password hashes </i>
-> Several SAP transactions can be used to access the table USR02 or the view VUSR02_PWD that contains the password hashes (depending your permissions)..
+> Several SAP transactions can be used to access the table USR02 and/or the view VUSR02_PWD that contain the password hashes (depending of your permissions).
 ```
 > SAP Quick Viewer : SQVI
 > SAP Standard query : SQ01